 France’s Macron urges Israel to stop bombing and killing civilians in Gaza

-The French president said he hopes other leaders, including those in Washington, will join him in his call for a ceasefire.
+The French president says he hopes other leaders, including those in Washington, will join him in his call for a ceasefire.

 Israel must stop bombing Gaza and killing civilians, French President Emmanuel Macron has told British media.

-There was “no justification” for the bombing, Macron told the BBC in an interview published late on Friday, adding that a ceasefire would benefit Israel.
+There was “no legitimacy” for the bombing, Macron told the BBC in an interview published late on Friday, adding that a ceasefire would benefit Israel.

 Keep readinglist of 4 items